Carnegie Endowment for International Peace: James C. Gaither Junior Fellows Program

 Nuclear Policy

-Technology and International Affairs - Strong writing skills and research skills are essential.
+Technology and International Affairs Strong writing skills and research skills are essential.

 Middle East – Strong reading fluency and the ability to perform academic as well as on-line research in Arabic essential.
 Strong background in Middle East politics and/or history is a huge plus.

-International Security and Political Economy [to work with the International Security and South Asia Program] – Quantitative data analysis and GIS skills are required.
+International Security and Political Economy [to work with the International Security and South Asia Programs] – Quantitative data analysis and GIS skills are required.
 A strong mathematical background is a plus.
 An academic background in international relations theory or international political economy along with an interest in military issues is essential.

 Africa Program